 I'm a different sort of food plotter.

-I don't own any land.
+I own less than 20 acres.
 In fact, about 50 percent of my hunting each year will be done on public land.
 I don't own any heavy equipment.
 Aside from an ATV, all of my food plot "implements" can fit in a backpack.

-I'll establish somewhere around 5 to 10 acres of plots each year, though.
+I'll establish somewhere around five acres of plots each year, though.
 And it won't take me much more than two or three days time total for each area.
 Surprised?
 Well, you can do it too.

 Before we jump in here, I'd like to offer a bit of a disclaimer.
 I'm not a farmer.
 I'm not even a gardener.
 Sort of the opposite actually.
 I “edged” my yard once with an ATV and a snowplow.
 The advice I offer is based on trial and error.
 I'm sure some of it goes against conventional food plot wisdom and there are probably better ways of doing it.
 That's OK.
 What I'm talking about isn't conventional, and I think just about everything can be improved in some way.
 I'm not going to focus on soil testing and PH levels and all that.
 I'm sure those things help but I'm more interested in killing deer than maximizing tonnage.
 This system might be a bit elementary, but it works.
 I promise you that.

 Generally speaking, there are two types of food plots: 1.
 Plots that are designed to provide supplemental nutrition over a prolonged period of time; or 2.
 Plots set up for killing deer.

 As much as I'd like to plant some big plots, I’m just not in a situation for that.
 Like I said, I don't own land or lease big acreage.
 I hunt primarily on pieces of less than 100 acres that I gain by asking landowner permission.
 Virtually all of those farms are also hunted by others.
 Many times I don't even know who the other hunters are or how many of them are hunting.
 So I choose to establish small, technique-specific plots in areas that only I know about.
 Here's how I do it.